 - Several U.S. team members ran the Rutgers half marathon and 8K together.
 To cheer them on, GEPSI organized a fundraiser where we contributed to each runner.
 All contributions went to St. Jude’s Children’s Hospital

 - GEPpers worked with Jersey Battered Women Services (JBWS) to provide basic toiletries to 12 families and decorated journals with inspiring messages

 - The GEPSI U.S. team organized a career fair for women in homeless shelters in the NY and NJ area.
 They also assisted the women in putting together resumes and gave job advice

-- Reaching out to the underserved in society has for long been one of the foremost ideals of corporate social responsibility at GEP.
-In August 2017, GEPSI joined hands with the Akshaya Patra Foundation to flag off a fleet of food delivery vehicles that will support distribution of daily meals to underprivileged children in government-run schools.
+- Reaching out to the under-served in society has for long been one of the foremost ideals of corporate social responsibility at GEP.
+In August 2017, GEPSI joined hands with the Akshaya Patra Foundation to flag off a fleet of food delivery vehicles to support distribution of daily meals to underprivileged children in government-run schools.
 The goal is to provide over one million meals that will feed poor school children all over India, every day

 - GEPSI India regularly invites esteemed speakers like Saskia Bruysten from the Yunuz Foundation and Nimish Patel from Empty Hands to meet with and influence employees to spread kindness and giving

 - Our GEPSI India team works with Happy Feet Home hospice for children suffering from life-threatening illnesses

 - Twenty-two GEPpers from our Hyderabad office ran a 5K/10K as part of a GEPSI sponsored fundraising event to support Seva Bharathi’s “Kishori Vikas” ― a program designed to educate and empower adolescent girl children in slums